e-Reese/schrodingers-watchdog/config/README.md

 ## Service Types

-The launcher supports three types of services:
+The launcher supports four types of services:

 ### 1. Executable
-Run standalone .exe files
+Run standalone executable files
 - **type**: `executable`
-- **command**: Full path to .exe file
+- **command**: Full path to executable file (.exe on Windows, app on macOS)
 - **args**: Array of command-line arguments
 - **workspace**: Not used (leave empty)